planck-repl/planck/site/src/setup.md

 sudo apt-get install planck
 ```

-For other Linux distros, see Building below.
+For other Linux distros, [binary downloads](https://planck-repl.org/binaries/) are available for some distros.
+Otherwise, see Building below.

 #### Install Master